tchambard/take-home-test/README.md

 - Add `biomejs` configuration file to apply formatting same for rules on each developer environment.

+## Bugs branch changes

+1) fix homepage display using flex-wrap
+2) fix duplicate monitorings using pg unique constraint.
+In real world, I should have implement a migration script to deduplicate existing data in monitoring database and mutate events to be linked to deduplicated monitoring records.
+3) this is more a feature than a bug !
+I added pagination mechanism to prevent overload when having lot of monitorings.

 # Justification for any modifications.

 # Good and bad aspects of my work.